-It was not illegal to be a prostitute, but the police found many ways of bringing prostitutes before the courts for vagrancy or drunk-and-disorderly offences under the Vagrant Act 1866.
+It was not initially illegal to be a prostitute, but the police found many ways of bringing prostitutes before the courts for vagrancy or drunk-and-disorderly offences under the Vagrant Act 1866.
 In 1884 the Police Offences Act replaced the Vagrant Act and made it an offence for ‘common prostitutes’ to solicit for business in public.

 Flora MacKenzie, who ran a sex business in Auckland for over 30 years, did not like the words ‘brothel’ or ‘prostitution’.
 She once said: ‘Isn’t every woman a prostitute?
 Married men pay their wives, don’t they?’1 MacKenzie described her business as ‘sex therapy’.
 Her clients included politicians and businessmen.
 Many teachers, nurses and office staff worked for her on a part-time basis.

-In the 1950s sex work received little attention, apart from publicity about the occasional 'celebrity' madam such as Flora McKenzie, who was charged six times with keeping a brothel in Ponsonby, Auckland.
+In the 1950s sex work received little attention, apart from publicity about the occasional 'celebrity' madam such as Flora MacKenzie, who was charged six times with keeping a brothel in Ponsonby, Auckland.
 This changed in the 1960s and 1970s as sexuality became increasingly the focus of public debate.
-By the 1970s, following trends overseas, and with the Massage Parlours Act coming into force, many sex businesses defined themselves as 'massage parlours'.
+By the late 1970s, following trends overseas, and with the Massage Parlours Act 1978 coming into force, many sex businesses defined themselves as 'massage parlours'.
 Clients paid the receptionist for a massage and then negotiated with women workers for ‘extras’ – usually sexual services.

 Some parlours required sex workers to pay parlour owners for the use of towels and laundry services, and fined workers if they missed a shift.
 Sometimes they had to pay a ‘shift fee’ to work the shift.